 40. CN28-8: System wiring shall be in red raceways (Allied "True Color" or equivalent), minimum 3/4" EMT.
 All conduit fittings shall be steel compression-type (die cast type prohibited), marked for fire alarm use only.
-Flexible connectors (minimum $\frac{1}{2}$ ") only are permitted for end sections less than six (6) feet in length between a box and a suspended or moveable device.
+Flexible connectors (minimum 1⁄2") only are permitted for end sections less than six (6) feet in length between a box and a suspended or moveable device.
 No wiring other than directly associated fire alarm detection, alarm, or auxiliary fire protection functions shall be permitted in fire alarm raceways.
 Wiring splices shall be avoided other than in alarm devices and terminal strip junction boxes, and will use crimp connection or other approved method.
-Power-limited, non-power-limited, and AC power conductors shall be run in separate conduit paths.
+Powerlimited, non-power-limited, and AC power conductors shall be run in separate conduit paths.

 - 41. In new construction, all raceways serving the fire alarm system shall be run above slab, and enclosed within building construction in all finished areas.
 In renovations and remodeling, raceways shall be enclosed where possible.
 Any exposed raceways in finished areas shall be approved by the Owner prior to installation. - 42.
-Spare parts shall be provided as requested by the Owner during design, and keys will be provided as noted above. - 43.
+Spare parts shall be provided as requested by the Ownerduring design, and keys will be provided as noted above.All new or replaced systems, and renovations with ten (10) or more new devices shall include the attic stock listed below at turnover. - a.
+Attic stock shall be in original or similar protected packaging, labeled, and inventoried by transmittal delivered to and signed for by the FO Fire Alarm Shop. - b.
+Requests to reduce these turnovers must be approved by the Director of FO during design.

+- c.
+Minimum attic stock provided per new item type below shall be ten (10) % of number installed or no fewer than one (1) each matching installed, or as indicated for the following: - Detector heads and bases each: smoke, heat, beam (sending and receiving), etc. - Notification devices each as applicable: speaker only, strobe only, and combination audible visual devices (both wall and ceiling where installed). - Pull Stations. - Fuses: two (2) spare of each type. - Keys per new system: ten (10) plus one (1) for the fire department access box.
+Renovations shall match existing system keyway. - Relay control module: one (1) spare of each type. - Monitor control modules: one (1) spare of each type. - Power supply: one(1) spare. - Additional items identified during design. - 43.
 Transposing or changing color-coding of wires is prohibited.
-Color codes of wires shall follow the schedule in the chart below, be consistent throughout the system, and depicted in a legend on the inside of control panel or terminal cabinet, as well as on the system as-built drawings.
+Color codes and types of wires shall follow the schedule in the chart below, be consistent throughout the system, and depicted in a legend on the inside of control panel or terminal cabinet, as well as on the system as-built drawings.
+All wiring shall be American manufactured.
 All individual separate circuits shall be additionally field identified with wire marker tags.
 Each panel shall also reflect the area of circuit coverage (whole building, partial wing, floor(s), etc.).
 CN28-9: All conductors in cabinets shall be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal.
 Cabinet terminals shall be numbered and coded.
 All controls, function switches, etc., shall be clearly labeled on all equipment panels.
-All wiring shall be checked and tested to insure that there are no grounds, opens, or shorts,
+All wiring shall be checked and tested to insure that there are no grounds, opens, or shorts.